 Our testers were amazed the first time they held this paddle.
 A carbon shaft and blade ensure that the Trance is the lightest paddle in our review.
 Even other, fully carbon paddles couldn't compare.

 Reviewers consistently commented that the Trance felt incredibly light in hand, which made paddling easier, less tiring, and more enjoyable.
 This is the number one reason testers chose the Trance as their favorite paddle.
 One commented that it felt like holding a piece of paper.
 Of course, featherweight gear often comes with high price tags, and this paddle is no exception.

 Ease of Adjustment

 The Trance features Werner's LeverLock adjustment system, the highest performing method we tested.
-The Werner Vibe and the Kialoa Insanity use the same mechanism.
 Simply flip up the smooth panel on the handle and pull or push the handle up or down to adjust its length.

 The Trance has 8-inches of adjustment.
 Each inch is marked in both inches and centimeters.
 Once you've reached your desired height, make sure the white line is centered in the small hole below the measurements and pull the lever down to lock it.
 The locking system is solid and does require you to tighten it with a screwdriver.

-The Bending Branches Balance and Aqua-Bound Challenge 85 use a snap-button method, sometimes referred to as the Performance method.
+We found the LeverLock system to be significantly better than the snap-button method — sometimes referred to as the Performance method.
 This also works well but isn't as smooth.

 Here are two "performance" adjustment systems.
 The Aqua-Bound paddle is at the top, the older version of the Trance is on the bottom.